Movatterモバイル変換

 Alma materUniversity of Münster

-Sarah Lahrkamp (néeWithut, born 4 July 1981) is a German politician of theSocial Democratic Party (SPD) who has been serving as aMember of the Bundestag since the2021 federal election.[1]
+Sarah Lahrkamp (néeWithut, born 4 July 1981) is a German politician of theSocial Democratic Party (SPD) who served as aMember of the Bundestag from 2021 to 2025.[1]

 Political career

-Lahrkamp contestedSteinfurt I – Borken I and lost to Health MinisterJens Spahn.
+Lahrkamp contestedSteinfurt I – Borken I and lost to Health MinisterJens Spahn (CDU).
 She won a seat on the party list.

 In parliament, Lahrkamp has since been serving on the Committee on Family Affairs, Senior Citizens, Women and Youth.[2]
 Within her parliamentary group, she belongs to theParliamentary Left, a left-wing movement.[3]